-A seminar on the many ways that people can use everyday items to adapt their homes and maintain their independence – Dish Towel or Door Opener? – will be offered at 6 p.m.
-Tuesday, September 18, at the Fond du Lac Public Library.
-The program is free and open to the public; no registration required.
+Emergency Preparedness at Home and Away will be presented at 6 p.m.
+Tuesday, October 8, at the Fond du Lac Public Library.
+The presentation is free and open to the public.
+No registration required.

 Jim McNabb, who heads up the Fond du Lac County Dept. of Communication/Emergency Mangement, will talk about the easy steps anyone can take to protect themselves and their families during a natural or manmade disaster.
 This includes how to create an emergency supply kit, have an evacuation or sheltering plan and how to stay informed.